The Politics of Personalized News Aggregation: Analysis

-Theorem \ref{thm_product}(i) holds because the broadcast signal is designed for a representative voter whose policy preference is symmetric in a symmetric environment.
-To develop intuition for Theorem \ref{thm_product}(ii), recall that an extreme voter consumes news in order to be convinced to vote across the party line.
-Since the corresponding signal realization must move the posterior mean of the state far away from the prior mean, it is costly to process and so must occur with a small probability in order to prevent the voter from tuning out (hereafter an \emph{occasional big surprise}).
-Most of the time, the recommendation is to vote for the voter's own-party candidate, which by Bayes' plausibility can only shift his belief moderately (hereafter an \emph{own-party bias}).
-Evidence for occasional big surprise and own-party bias is discussed in Footnote \ref{footnote_bayesian}.
+Part (i) of Theorem \ref{thm_product} holds because the broadcast signal is designed for a representative voter with a symmetric policy preference and so must be symmetric.
+To develop intuition for Part (ii) of the theorem, recall that news consumption is useful for an extreme voter if and only if it sometimes convinces him to vote across the party line.
+Since the corresponding signal realization must move the posterior mean of the state far away from the prior mean, it must occur with a small probability in order to prevent the attention cost from being excessive and the voter from tuning out.
+Hereinafter, we shall refer to this signal realization as an \emph{occasional big surprise}.
+The flip side of occasional big surprise is a \emph{predisposition reinforcement}, meaning that most of the time, the signal endorses the voter's own-party candidate, which by Bayes' plausibility can only shift his belief moderately.
+Evidence for occasional big surprise and predisposition reinforcement after the use of personalized news aggregators has already been discussed in Footnote \ref{footnote_bayesian}.

-We finally turn to Theorem \ref{thm_product}(iii).
-As demonstrated earlier, the broadcast signal is designed for a representative voter with a symmetric policy preference.
-Yet the decision on whether to consume news is made by extreme voters who prefer skewed signals to symmetric ones.
-Such a difference limits the amount of attention the broadcast signal can attract from any voter compared to his personalized signal.
+We finally turn to Part (iii) of Theorem \ref{thm_product}.
+As demonstrated earlier, the optimal broadcast signal is designed for a representative voter with a symmetric policy preference, and yet the decision on whether to consume the signal is made by extreme voters who prefer skewed signals to symmetric ones.
+Such a mismatch of preferences limits the amount of attention that the optimal broadcast signal can attract from any voter compared to his personalized signal.
+Symmetry then implies that the optimal broadcast signal is less Blackwell-informative than centrist voters' personalized signal.

-\section{Equilibrium policies}
+\subsection{Equilibrium policies}